eduvpn/documentation/DATABASE.md

 Replace `127.0.0.1/32` and `::1/128` with the IP(v6) prefixes where the PostgreSQL "client" is coming from if you run PostgreSQL on a separate system.

-Also modify `/var/lib/pgsql/data/postgresql.conf` and set:
+Also modify `/var/lib/pgsql/data/postgresql.conf`
+(or `/etc/postgresql/13/main/postgresql.conf` on Debian) and set:

 ```
 password_encryption = scram-sha-256